MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

 ^^^^^^^^

 :Metadata: json formatted ``string``

     Dictionary of survey parameters shared with the :ref:`Transmitters <geoh5_atem_tx>`.
-The following items are core parameters store under the
-    "EM Dataset" key.
+The following items are core parameters stored under the "EM Dataset" key.

     - "Channels": ``list`` of ``double``
         Time channels at which data are recorder.